forcefulowl/qiubaiying.github.io/_posts/2018-12-03-Skin Lesion.md

 For my case, I use Transfer Learning.
 Transfer learning, is a research problem in machine learning that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
 I use transfer learning because it's rare to get enough dataset, so, using pre-trained network weights as initialisations or a fixed feature extractor helps in solving problems.

+In transfer learning, I choose MobileNet.

+The MobileNet model is based on depthwise separable convolutions which is a from of factorized convolutions which factorize a standard convolution into a depthwise convolution and a 1x1 convolution called a pointwise convolution.
+For MobileNets, the depthwise convolution applies a single filter to each input channel.
+The pointwise convolutino then applies a 1x1 convolution to combine the outputs of the depthwise convolution.
+This factorization has the effect of drastically reducing computation and model size.

 ### Structure of Model